How Amy's Baking Company Is Doing After Kitchen Nightmares

 When interviewed for "Dr. Phil," the pair insisted that the customers they'd gotten into verbal and physical altercations with were actors hired by the show to further tarnish their reputation.
 Interestingly, Reddit users have since pointed out that the company had poor reviews even before appearing on "Kitchen Nightmares," suggesting that its downward spiral was, at most, only exacerbated by the show.

 The couple attempted to reboot Amy's Baking Company in California, only to close up shop again when Samy's immigration case came under scrutiny due to his failure to divulge his criminal past.
-Shortly thereafter, the Bouzaglos packed up and moved to Israel, where Amy is still baking up a storm.
+Shortly thereafter, the Bouzaglos packed up and moved to Israel when Samy was deported, although they're marriage wasn't to be.
+According to The Arizona Republic, the two are now divorced, and while Samy is still in Israel, the newspaper was unsure where Amy was living.